privacysandbox/protected-auction-services-docs/protected_audience_auctions_mixed_mode.md

 where the request includes contextual payload and encrypted B&A payload.
 Sellers would stream contextual signals back to the browser as soon as they are available, along with a [nonce][6] to kick off Protected Audience auctions on-device.
-In parallel, sellers would call B&A with another nonce** to kick off Protected Audience auctions in B&A. After receiving a response from B&A, sellers would stream the B&A winner back to the browser.
+In parallel, sellers would call B&A with the same nonce to kick off Protected Audience auctions in B&A. After receiving a response from B&A, sellers would stream the B&A winner back to the browser.